Kostya19/ziggeo_drupal/README.txt

 Go to the "Manage Display" tab of your entity type, and select the formatter for the desired Ziggeo field.
 Then click the gear icon to configure formatter settings.
-Formatter will use when view a content.
-Formatter do not be shown unless the video was recorded or uploaded.
+Formatter will be used when someone views the content.
+Formatter will not be shown unless the video was recorded or uploaded.

 Now you can add content with video.